What is B2B lead generation?

 Resource requests: Educational materials and industry guides

 MQLs need nurturing.
-They're gathering information, comparing options, and building a business case.
+They are gathering information, comparing options, and building a business case.
 Marketing owns this stage, delivering content that moves them toward a buying decision.

 Sales accepted leads (SALs) sit between MQLs and SQLs.
-Sales has accepted the lead from marketing but hasn't fully qualified it yet.
+Sales has accepted the lead from marketing but has not fully qualified it yet.
 This is where initial sales outreach happens.

 What defines a SAL: